 TINYpulse is a data-driven suite of tools designed to keep employees engaged in their work from the very day they start at your company.
 Unfortunately there are times when employees do move on, either to retirement or to improve their work-life balance, and some may even decide on a career change.
 TINYpulse helps keep employees engaged throughout their entire lifecycle at your organization through anonymous pulse surveys and coaching opportunities.
 But we also want to help you understand exactly why employees are leaving and give you the information you need to improve retention of those crucial top performers.

 Enter exit data

-The first step to visualizing attrition is to enter some additional information about the employee when you deactivate them in TINYpulse.
-It only takes a moment, but the results can be powerful, especially if you aren't already tracking attrition.
+The first step to visualizing retention is to enter some additional information about the employee when you deactivate them in TINYpulse.
+It only takes a moment but the results can be powerful, especially if you aren't already tracking attrition somewhere else.

 The easiest way to enter exit information is to do it right when a user is deactivated.
 Check out this article for detailed instructions.

 *Be aware that you must be listed as an administrator for any one of the TINYpulse applications and/or be the direct manager of the employee in order to deactivate a user and enter exit data.
 Please speak to your TINYpulse administrator if you believe you should have access to deactivate TINYpulse users.